 - being worried about an upcoming doctor’s appointment

 stress is a universal experience.
-Our daily stress levels can fluctuate due to our individual circumstances with work, health, or our families and friends.
-Bigger situations such as a global pandemic, natural disasters, or political issues can also contribute to higher stress levels too.
+Our daily stress levels can fluctuate due to our circumstances with work, health, or our families and friends.
+More extensive situations, such as global pandas, natural disasters, or political issues, can also increase stress levels.

-While we may not always be in control and feel stressed out as a result, we are in charge of how we respond to stress.
-Here are some ways to deal with stressful situations and learn how to reduce the impact stress has on your well-being.
+While we may not always be in control and feel stressed out, we are responsible for how we respond to stress.
+Here are some ways to deal with stressful situations and learn how to reduce stress’s impact on your well-being.

 Ways To De-Stress